-The class teacher will make regular Teacher Assessment for Maths, Reading, Writing and Science which they will be enter into Target Tracker.
-They will also set targets for each child for each subject.
-In addition Year 2 teachers will also make a judgement about Speaking and Listening.
+The class teacher will make regular Teacher Assessment for Maths, Reading, Writing and Science which they will enter into Target Tracker.
+They will also set targets for each child for Reading, Writing and Maths.
 The class teacher will use the information from assessment:

-- On entry to determine starting points and to inform planning - To identify intervention needs - Assessments will be used to identify progress and to share with parents
+- On entry to determine starting points and to inform planning - Progress from one key stage to another - To identify intervention needs - Assessments will be used to identify progress and to share with parents